-Christopher Robert Evans began his acting career in typical fashion: performing in school productions and community theater.
+Christopher Robert Evans began his acting career in typical fashion: performing in school productions and community theatre.

-He was born in Boston, Massachusetts, the son of Lisa (Capuano), who worked at the Concord Youth Theater, and G. Robert Evans III, a dentist.
+He was born in Boston, Massachusetts, the son of Lisa (Capuano), who worked at the Concord Youth Theatre, and G. Robert Evans III, a dentist.
 His uncle is congressman Mike Capuano.
 Chris's father is of half German and half Welsh/English/Scottish ancestry, while Chris's mother is of half Italian and half Irish descent.
-He has an older sister, Carly Evans, and two younger siblings, a brother named Scott Evans, and a sister named Shana Evans.
+He has an older sister, Carly Evans, and two younger siblings, a brother named Scott Evans, who is also an actor, and a sister named Shana Evans.
 The family moved to suburban Sudbury when he was 11 years-old.
 Bitten by the acting bug in the first grade because his older sister, Carly, started performing, Evans followed suit and began appearing in school plays.
 While at Lincoln-Sudbury Regional High School, his drama teacher cited his performance as "Leontes" in "The Winter's Tale" as exemplary of his skill.
-After more plays and regional theater, he moved to New York and attended the Lee Strasberg Theater Institute.
+After more plays and regional theatre, he moved to New York and attended the Lee Strasberg Theatre Institute.

 On the advice of friends, he landed an internship at a casting office and befriended a couple of the agents he regularly communicated with - one of whom later took him on as a client.
 The screen - not the stage - then became his focus; Evans soon began auditioning for feature films and television series.
 Evans made one of his first appearances on The Fugitive (2000) (CBS, 2000-2001), a remake of the 1960s series and feature film starring Harrison Ford.
 In the episode "Guilt", Evans played the son of a small-town sheriff who tries to exact revenge after Dr. Richard Kimble - incognito as a liquor store owner - refuses to sell him and his friends alcohol.
 After small roles in Cherry Falls (2000) and The Newcomers (2000) - two unknown low-budget features - Evans appeared in Boston Public (2000) (Fox, 2000-2004) as a murder suspect.
 He then appeared in his first major feature, Not Another Teen Movie (2001), a spoof on teen comedies wherein he played a jock who makes a bet that he can turn an unpopular and unkempt girl (Chyler Leigh) into prom queen.